|This is an unofficial version.

 57(4) No regulation made by the commission under this Act is valid unless it is approved by the Lieutenant Governor in Council.

-57(5) The Regulations Act does not apply to regulations made under this Act.
+57(5) The Statutes and Regulations Act does not apply to a regulation made under this Act.

 57(6) Where the government has entered into a collective agreement with a bargaining agent with respect to any employees in the civil service, and a provision of a collective agreement is inconsistent with or repugnant to a provision of a regulation made under this Act, the provision of the collective agreement, during the term of the collective agreement, supersedes the provision of the regulation in so far as it may apply to employees covered by the collective agreement.

 58(1) The Lieutenant Governor in Council may inquire into, or appoint a person to inquire into, any matter or thing relating to the administration of this Act, or to which this Act applies.

 58(2) A person appointed to make an inquiry under subsection (1) shall,

 (a) report thereon to the minister having the administration of this Act;

 (b) if so required by the order appointing him, make such recommendations as he shall deem suitable with respect to the matter or thing that is the subject of the inquiry; and

 (c) have like powers, privileges, and immunities, as are conferred on commissioners appointed under Part V of The Manitoba Evidence Act.

 58.1(1) Notwithstanding this or any other Act, sections 5(4) and (5), 7 and 8, 9(2), 10 to 12, 20, 22, 35 to 40, 46 to 56, and 57(1) other than clauses (i) and (o) shall be administered by the Treasury Board, and the powers and responsibilities of the commission under those provisions shall be exercised or carried out by the Treasury Board.